I am happy seeing this grow in my mini pond in the farm. I provided a food source of insects and birds around.

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

-It is most common along the Mississippi River, and less rare in the Midwestern states.
-Spikerushes grow in large colonies along the water's edge, creating not only a safe-haven but a micro-ecosystem within the colonies.
+It is most common along the Mississippi River and less rare in the Midwestern states.
+Spike rushes grow in large colonies along the water's edge, creating a haven and a micro-ecosystem within the colonies.
 Invertebrates live under the submerged plants while waterfowl and mammals feed on the plants' seeds, stalks, tubers, and rhizomes.
 Some species of ducks and geese will nest in the rushes.
 Deer avoid them.

 Square-Stem Spikerush does not Produce Flowers and Attracts Invertebrates, Waterfowl, and Mammals for their Seeds, Stalks, and Tubers

 Square Stem Spikerushes are perennials that bloom from early summer to early fall.
 They do not produce flowers.
 Instead, they have small green spikelets that range in size from half an inch to two inches.
 Spike rushes prefer full sun and can reach about four feet high when fully grown.
 They can be propagated by transplanting rhizomes.

 Once planted, they can take over wetlands within a few seasons.
 Care should be taken not to leave any seeds or tubers behind when moving spike rushes, as they can sprout new plants from those, too.
 It prefers slightly acidic to neutral soil.
 It grows well in moist soil; however, it is at its best in 6 to 12 inches of water, such as what may be found in a garden pond.

 Square-Stem Spikerush is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping